Explain why mangroves protect coastlines from storms?

 In detail, for those interested!

-Role of roots in wave dissipation
+Role of roots in mitigating wave energy

 Did you know?